 Line up the left side of your mat with the correct guideline and load the mat.

-Common Rookie Mistake: Choosing the wrong loading method (does not pertain to Cameo 3).
+Common Beginner Mistake: Choosing the wrong loading method (does not pertain to Cameo 3 or 4).

 You’re ready to send the job to the machine.
 Here’s the checklist to go over 1 more time before you start–